Enhance marketing intelligence with AI-integrated data

 How to Calculate Breakeven ROAS

 Breakeven ROAS refers to the point at which your advertising spend generates just enough revenue to cover all associated costs, resulting in neither profit nor loss.
-It is a critical marketing metric because it tells you the minimum return on ad spend you need to achieve to avoid losing money on your campaigns.
+It is a critical marketing metric because it tells you the minimum return on ad spend you need to achieve to avoid losing money on your marketing campaigns.

 Profit margin = (Revenue - Cost of goods sold (COGS) / Revenue × 100